nagvbt/nagvbt.github.io/blog/2012-07-01-wpf-basics.md

 CPU utilization will go up compared to WinForms   WPF objects onscreen takes more CPU as normal WinForms rendering (again depending on the requirement).

- ## 4. XAML - eXtensible Application Markup Language:
+## 4. XAML - eXtensible Application Markup Language

 **Definition:** XAML (zammel) is an XML-based declarative markup.
 We can create visible User Interface (UI) elements like (buttons, listboxes, editboxes, etc) using XAML.